 The PJM net interchange in the summer peak case is determined by the firm interchanges that are represented in the PJM OASIS system.
-That interchange, in the summer peak case, shall be represented as 100% of the confirmed firm import and export reservations.
+That interchange, in the summer peak case, shall be represented as 100% of the confirmed full path (must be confirmed in both PJM and external zone OASIS) firm import and export reservations .
 Reservations associated with individual generation units, or group of units at a facility, shall be used in representing the interchange.
 The interchange in light load cases follows the light load criteria as defined in the Light Load Reliability Analysis in section 2.3.10 of this manual.